 Blood is also shunted away from the kidneys, decreasing their efficiency by decreasing the glomerular filtration rate (GFR).
 This results in more sodium buildup and an increase in fluid retention, leading to a higher blood pressure and more preload and afterload.
 It also results in an increase in the amount of waste products that buildup in the bloodstream.
 You can find more information about these waste products in our kidney page.

 As volume (preload) continues to increase, pressure in that heart chamber increases.
 If this occurs in the left heart, back pressure builds up in the pulmonary veins, which causes a leakage through the walls of these vessels and into the actual lung tissue (alveoli).
-The result is pulmonary edema, which is fluid buildup at the alveoli, the actual area where carbon dioxide and oxygen exchange.
+The result is pulmonary edema, which is fluid buildup at the alveoli, the actual area where red blood cells exchange carbon dioxide and oxygen.
 This fluid will significantly interfere with this exchange.
+This is congestive heart failure.

-This is severe pulmonary edema.
+This white frothy fluid is severe pulmonary edema.
 It is a cut section of the lung of a cat that died from cardiomyopathy.

 An increase in preload causes a marked increase in stroke volume for the normal heart, but only a modest increase in stroke volume for a failing left heart.
 So this compensatory mechanism has only a modest positive effect on cell perfusion.
 Conversely, reductions in preload cause a marked fall in stroke volume for the normal heart but only a modest reduction in stroke volume for the failing heart.
 Therefore, a marked reduction in preload in the heart failure setting will result in a resolution of pulmonary edema or ascites, with only a modest reduction in stroke volume.